The Serpent’s Skin

 Few films have been able to pull off the one-shot feat.
 SCURRY owns it.
 Here is a team that has total trust, impeccable timing, and chemistry between the cast and crew, leading to cinematic magic.
 The element of enveloping darkness, a small, unpredictable light source, and the blurry infrared of a camcorder create relentless dread.

-Starring Jamie Costa & Emalia
+Jamie Costa and Emalia (

 It becomes clear early on that fear and unresolved trauma impede Mel’s release.
 He lashes out to prolong his release.
 Getting polar opposite advice from Mark and Warren, Mel enters a quiet tailspin of decision-making as the clock runs down.